 The 8-bit comparator continuously compares TCNT0 with the Output Compare Register (OCR0).
 Whenever TCNT0 equals OCR0, the comparator signals a match.
-A match will set the output compare flag (OCF0) at the next timer clock cycle.
-If enabled (OCIE0 = 1), the output compare flag generates an output compare interrupt.
-The OCF0 flag is automatically cleared when the interrupt is executed.
-Alternatively, the OCF0 flag can be cleared by software by writing a logical one to its I/O bit location.
-The waveform generator uses the match signal to generate an output according to operating mode set by the WGM01:0 bits and compare output mode (COM01:0) bits.
-The max and bottom signals are used by the waveform generator for handling the special cases of the extreme values in some modes of operation ("Modes of Operation" on page 97).
-Figure 36 shows a block diagram of the output compare unit.
+A match will set the Output Compare Flag (OCF0) at the next timer clock cycle.
+If enabled (OCIE0 = 1 and Global Interrupt Flag in SREG is set), the Output Compare Flag generates an output compare interrupt.
+The OCF0 Flag is automatically cleared when the interrupt is executed.
+Alternatively, the OCF0 Flag can be cleared by software by writing a logical one to its I/O bit location.
+The Waveform Generator uses the match signal to generate an output according to operating mode set by the WGM01:0 bits and Compare Output mode (COM01:0) bits.
+The max and bottom signals are used by the Waveform Generator for handling the special cases of the extreme values in some modes of operation (See "Modes of Operation" on page 76.).

+Figure 29 shows a block diagram of the output compare unit.

-Figure 36.
+Figure 29.
 Output Compare Unit, Block Diagram